Four proposals being discussed for Empire Hotel project, decision not expected until 2021 - Salisbury Post

 “We are moving,” he said.
 “I’m very comfortable that we are moving in the right direction.”

-In addition to Wallace Williams, Alexander and Moscardini, other members of the task force include banker Mark Lewis, Salisbury Community Planning Director Hannah Jacobson, City Councilman Brian Miller, philanthropist Ed Norvell, Samantha Haspel, Davis Cooke and Luke Fisher, of Fisher Realty.
-Consulting community partners include Rowan Economic Development Commission CEO and President Rod Crider along with Tourism Development Authority Director James Meacham.
+In addition to Wallace Williams, Alexander and Moscardini, other members of the task force include Salisbury Community Planning Director Hannah Jacobson, City Councilman Brian Miller, philanthropist Ed Norvell, art museum developer and former educator Janine Evans-Davis, Tonyan Grace Boutique owner Tonyan Grace, DSI board member Samantha Haspel, DSI board member Davis Cooke and Luke Fisher, of Fisher Realty.
+Consulting community partners include Rowan Economic Development Commission CEO and President Rod Crider along with Tourism Development Authority Director James Meacham, Rowan County Chamber of Commerce President Elaine Spalding and Historic Salisbury Foundation Executive Director Sada Stewart.

 Alexander said a recent decision by Integro Technologies to expand its existing facility, create 30 new jobs and invest $2.67 million in equipment and improvements is exciting because it further increases the demand for residential space downtown.

-Note: Editor’s Note: This story has been updated to reflect the current members of the Empire Redevelopment Task Force.